kengserch/kengserch/README.md

 Interactive Application Programme (former is Web and Interactive Media Programme), Faculty of Information and Communication Technology, Silpakorn University, Thailand

-Front End Developer
+Web Developer
 ------------------
-A passionate Frontend Developer Intern with a drive to create exceptional user experiences through the use of HTML, CSS, and JavaScript.
+A passionate Web developer Intern with a drive to create exceptional user experiences through the use of HTML, CSS, and JavaScript.
 Seeking a position to leverage strong technical and problem-solving skills and extensive web development knowledge to achieve organizational efficiency, and optimize user interfaces.

 * 🖥️  See my resume at [Resume](https://shorturl.at/raRWa)